community-bytes/c-bytes/README.md

 - [ ] Share the dataset on [Kaggle](https://www.kaggle.com/datasets)
 ---

-if time allows, and as eventual goals, we hope/plan to pursue the following additional goals:
+We hope/plan to pursue the following additional goals:
 ## 5. Apply
 - [ ] Use the model to train/tune an LLM to understand the semantic connection between a description of what a script does and the contents of the script
 ## 6. Generate